LI7XI/AudioAnalyzerDocs/docs/skin-setup.md

 Handler of type fft is not very useful on its own.<br/>
 So handlers can be chained to modify how the signal is outputted.

-We do that by speceifing a second handler, and set the first handler as its source. <br/>
+We do that by specifying a second handler, and set the first handler as its source. <br/>
 Then we speceify its properties like any other type.

 ```ini